|Title:||Assistant Athletic Director for Compliance|

-The 2009 season was Goldstein's first season with the Bison as Gallaudet finished second in the Eastern Collegiate Football Conference and posted a 6-4 record.
-The winning mark against a complete varsity schedule is the first since 1930.
-Goldstein helped to implement a new offensive scheme this season as GU ran the triple-option attack.
-Gallaudet finished the year ranked No. 9 in the nation in rushing as the Buff and Blue averaged 290.8 yards per game among NCAA Division III schools.
+The 2009 season was Goldstein's first season with the Bison as he served as the offensive coordinator.
+Gallaudet finished second in the ECFC and posted a 6-4 record.
+The winning mark against a complete varsity schedule was the first since 1930.
+Goldstein helped to implement a new offensive scheme that season as GU ran the triple-option attack.
+Gallaudet finished the year ranked No. 9 in the nation in rushing as the buff and blue averaged 290.8 yards per game among NCAA Division III schools.

 The Germantown, Md., native is a proud graduate from Salisbury University (Class of 2001) where he majored in exercise science and physical education.
 While at Salisbury, Goldstein started two years at linebacker for the Sea Gulls.
 Goldstein transferred to SU from Frostburg State University where he played two seasons.